 Figure 5.2.
-Map of Mean Annual Precipitation per County in the North Central Region (Green denotes eligible counties.)
+Map of Mean Annual Precipitation per County in the North Central Region Green denotes eligible counties.
+Developed based on data from the NOAA Climate Prediction Center.
+The area-weighted average of mean annual precipitation was determined for each county in the NCR.
+49